seanjaw/device_maintenance/README.md

 A company has a fleet of devices transmitting daily aggregated telemetry attributes.
 Predictive maintenance techniques are designed to help determine the condition of in-service equipments in order to predict when maintenance should be performed.
 This approach promises cost savings over routine or time-based preventive maintenance, because tasks are performed only when warranted.

-For more analysis and code, please check out the jupyter notebook.
+For more analysis and code, please check out the Jupyter notebook.

 # Overview

 - From the dataset, we will build a model that will determine whether a device needs maintenance utilizing Machine Learning techinuqes.
 - To do this, we will apply sampling methods to an imbalanced dataset and create in-depth data exploratory analysis to understand features
-- Our goal is to not only to have optimal metrics, but also minimize false negatives and false positives as much as possible
+- Our goal is to not only to have optimal metrics, but also minimize false negatives as much as possible

 # Exploratory Data Analysis